Aashutosh489/linux-admin-projects/file-permission/README.md

 ï‚·`chmod 4755 filename`
 (4 = Setuid, 755 = normal permissions)
 2 Setgid (Set Group ID)
-í ½When applied to a file, it runs with the fileâ€™s group permission. í ½When applied to a directory, new files created inside get the same group as the directory (not the creatorâ€™s group).
+When applied to a file, it runs with the fileâ€™s group permission.
+When applied to a directory, new files created inside get the same group as the directory (not the creatorâ€™s group).
 Example:
 `ls -ld mydir`